ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 ## {{site.data.keyword.vmware-service_short}} multitenant
 {: #vmware-aas-overview-mt}

-The {{site.data.keyword.vmware-service_short}} multitenant offering provides the same capabilities and experience as the single-tenant offering.
+The {{site.data.keyword.vmware-service_short}} multitenant consumption model provides the same capabilities and experience as the single-tenant model.
 With {{site.data.keyword.vmware-service_short}} multitenant, your workloads share the VMware site platform of infrastructure and VMware components.
 VMware workloads across different Cloud accounts are securely isolated by VMware Cloud Director virtualization of networking, storage, CPU, and RAM.

 For {{site.data.keyword.vmware-service_short}} multitenant, you start by creating the multitenant VDC with a choice of on-demand pay as you go pricing or reserved pricing plans.
 IBM Operations manages the physical CPU, RAM, and storage infrastructure capacity.

 ## {{site.data.keyword.vmware-service_short}} features
 {: #vmware-aas-overview-features}

-The {{site.data.keyword.vmware-service_short}} single-tenant and multitenant offerings share the following features:
+The {{site.data.keyword.vmware-service_short}} single-tenant and multitenant models share the following features:

 * The VMware Cloud Director instance that you log in to provides a 99.99% availability SLA.
 * Unique provider-managed encryption keys per instance with encrypted VMware storage profiles.